awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

    [ec2-user ~]$ curl -s http://localhost:51678/v1/metadata | python -mjson.tool
    ```
 **Note**
 If you get no response, ensure that you associated the Amazon ECS container instance IAM role when launching the instance\.
-For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.
+For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.

 ## Installing the Amazon ECS container agent on an Amazon Linux AMI EC2 instance<a name="ecs-agent-install-amazonlinux"></a>